-- 2758 The 6-Bit Varaible String Partition Table decoding method is used for a segment that appears in - 2759 the URI as a variable-length numeric field and a variable-length string field separated by a dot - 2760 (".") character, and in the binary encoding as a 3-bit "partition" field followed by a variable - length binary integer and a null-terminated binary-encoded character string.
-The number of - characters in the two URI fields is always less than or equal to a known limit (counting a 3- - character escape sequence as a single character), and the number of bits in the binary encoding is - also less than or equal to a known limit. - The 6-Bit Variable String Partition Table decoding method makes use of a "partition table."
-The specific partition table to use is specified in the coding table for a given EPC scheme. - 2767 Input: The input to the decoding method is the bit string identified in the "bit position" row of - the coding table.
-Logically, this bit string is divided into three substrings, consisting of a 3-bit - 2769 "partition" value, followed by two substrings of variable length. - 2770 Validity Test: The input must satisfy the following: - The three most significant bits of the input bit string, considered as a binary integer, must match one of the values specified in the "partition value" column of the partition table.
+The 6-Bit Variable String Partition Table decoding method is used for a segment that appears in the URI as a variable-length numeric field and a variable-length string field separated by a dot (".") character, and in the binary encoding as a 3-bit "partition" field followed by a variable length binary integer and a null-terminated binary-encoded character string.
+The number of characters in the two URI fields is always less than or equal to a known limit (counting a 3-character escape sequence as a single character), and the number of bits in the binary encoding is also less than or equal to a known limit.

+The 6-Bit Variable String Partition Table decoding method makes use of a "partition table."
+The specific partition table to use is specified in the coding table for a given EPC scheme.

+Input: The input to the decoding method is the bit string identified in the "bit position" row of the coding table.
+Logically, this bit string is divided into three substrings, consisting of a 3-bit "partition" value, followed by two substrings of variable length.

+- The three most significant bits of the input bit string, considered as a binary integer, must match one of the values specified in the "partition value" column of the partition table.
 The corresponding row is called the "matching partition table row" in the remainder of the decoding procedure. - Extract the M next most significant bits of the input bit string following the three partition bits, where M is the value specified in the "Company Prefix Bits" column of the matching partition table row.
-Consider these M bits to be an unsigned binary integer, C. The value of C must be less than 10^{L}, where L is the value specified in the "GS1 Company Prefix Digits (L)" column of the matching partition table row.

-- There are up to N bits remaining in the input bit string, where N is the value specified in the "Other Field Maximum Bits" column of the matching partition table row.
+Consider these M bits to be an unsigned binary integer, C. The value of C must be less than 10^L, where L is the value specified in the "GS1 Company Prefix Digits (L)" column of the matching partition table row. - There are up to N bits remaining in the input bit string, where N is the value specified in the "Other Field Maximum Bits" column of the matching partition table row.
 These bits must begin with one or more non-zero 6-bit segments followed by six all-zero bits.
-Any additional bits after the six all-zero bits belong to the next coding segment in the coding table. - The number of non-zero 6-bit segments that precede the all-zero bits must be less or equal to than K, where K is the value specified in the "Maximum Characters" column of the matching partition table row. - Each of the non-zero 6-bit segments must have a value corresponding to a character specified in Table 52 (Appendix G). - 2789 Output: Construct the output character string by concatenating the following three components: - The value C converted to a decimal numeral, padding on the left with zero ("0") characters to make L digits in total. - A dot (".") character. - A character string determined as follows.
-Translate each non-zero 6-bit segment as determined by the validity test into a single character or 3-character escape triplet by looking up the 6-bit segment in Table 52 (Appendix G) and using the value found in the "URI Form" column.
+Any additional bits after the six all-zero bits belong to the next coding segment in the coding table. - The number of non-zero 6-bit segments that precede the all-zero bits must be less or equal to than K, where K is the value specified in the "Maximum Characters" column of the matching partition table row. - Each of the non-zero 6-bit segments must have a value corresponding to a character specified in Table G-2 (Appendix G)

+Output: Construct the output character string by concatenating the following three components:

+- The value C converted to a decimal numeral, padding on the left with zero ("0") characters to make L digits in total. - A dot (".") character. - A character string determined as follows.
+Translate each non-zero 6-bit segment as determined by the validity test into a single character or 3-character escape triplet by looking up the 6-bit segment in Table G-2 (Appendix G) and using the value found in the "URI Form" column.
 Concatenate the characters and/or 3-character triplet in the order corresponding to the input bit string.